gloryofrobots/arza/README.md

 ```
 or better use pypy

-Currently, compilation via RPython toolchain not supported but it can be done with some efforts
+Currently, compilation via RPython toolchain does not supported but it can be done with some efforts

 ## Features
-* Modern expressive functional syntax resembling something between Erlang and F#.
+* Modern expressive functional syntax inspired by F#,Haskell,Elixir and Python
-* Handwritten, extensible, operator precedence parser with support of indentation layouts and juxtaposition operator
 * User defined operators
-* Builtin single dispatch engine with some interesting features (separation on trait,interface, generic function; dispatch not only on first argument)
+* Single dispatch generic functions
+* Traits and interfaces
+* Powerful operator precedence parser
 * Support for partial application
 * Stackless virtual machine
 * Persistant data structures (lists, vectors, maps)
-* Pattern matching, user defined types, union types, let-in, if-elif-else, clojures, try-catch-finally
+* Pattern matching, user defined types, union types, let-in, if-elif-else, lexical clojures, try-catch-finally
 * Assymetric coroutines

 ## Guide

 ### Syntax
-Obin uses laconic layout based syntax inspired from F# [#light] and Haskell.
+Obin uses indentation-aware syntax inspired by F# [#light] and Haskell.
-This syntax looks like Python but it is more powerful and allow you to use for example function expressions or if-else expressions inside other expressions
-in condition that indentation rules is correct
+Tokens 'if else elif  match try catch | let in fun interface generic type ->'
+trigger offside line.
+Once an offside line has been set, all the expressions must align with the line.
+Until it be removed by dedent to previous line or by `end` token

 ```
 // Call function print from module io with result of if expression